jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 The predicate may be
 - a [verb](#verbs) (which is attested in all languages); this is the *prototype* function of verbs
+  - Note that in Dixon's term, a copula is also a predicate, while the adjective after the copula is the CC argument
 - a [noun](#nouns) (where morphological markers, if any, will be added to the predicate noun)
   - attested in Nenets (see [Basic Linguistic Theory](basic-linguistic-theory.md) Sec.
 3.5 (7-8))
   Note that this is different from the verbless clause.